rebz/vuepress-plugin-pdfjs/README.md

-# vuepress-plugin-pdfjs
+# rebz/vuepress-plugin-pdfjs

-VuePress plugin incorporating Mozilla's PDFjs
+> PDF Viewer Plugin for VuePress using Mozilla's PDFJS